chamals3n4/mindfullness-research-app/README.md

 After submitting their ratings, participants can engage in guided breathing exercises (4-minute sessions) with visual breathing cues.
 Post-exercise, they rate their relaxation level to complete the mindfulness session.

+#### 1.1 Voice Guidance (Experimental Group Only)
+Participants with research IDs ending in ".ex" have access to weekly voice guidance:
+- Listen to mindfulness guidance recordings uploaded by research coordinators
+- Access to weekly themed audio sessions for enhanced mindfulness practice
+- Playback controls with visual progress indicators
+- Automatic URL construction for weekly guidance files stored in Cloudflare R2

 ### 2. Weekly Questions (Weekly Whispers)
 Participants receive thought-provoking questions each week to encourage deeper reflection on their mindfulness journey.
 The feature includes:
 - 10 weekly questions that change periodically
 - Text-based responses for each question
 - Progress tracking and completion celebrations

+#### 2.1 Vocal Biomarker Capture
+As part of the weekly questionnaire process, participants are required to complete a vocal biomarker capture:
+- Read a standardized passage aloud for vocal analysis
+- Audio recording with duration validation (15-45 seconds)
+- WAV format recording with quality settings
+- Upload to Cloudflare R2 storage for research analysis
+- Database metadata storage linking recordings to questionnaire responses

 ### 3. Main Questionnaire
 A comprehensive assessment tool featuring standardized psychological scales: